How to Make Kilishi (Nigerian Beef Jerky)

 STEP 9: Using a whisk or a spoon, give this a stir.

-STEP 10: Add in water to create a paste and to ease you in stirring.
-Give this mix a stir gradually till ingredients are well incorporated.
+STEP 10: Add in water to create a paste and to ease your stirring.
+Give this mix a stir gradually until the ingredients are well incorporated.

-STEP 11: Add salt and little water if the paste is too thick or better yet add water till your desired consistency is achieved.
+STEP 11: Add salt and a little water if the paste is too thick, or better yet, add water till your desired consistency is achieved.

-STEP 12: Now, add in food colouring for that distinct Kilishi recipe look!
+STEP 12: Now, add in food coloring for that distinct Kilishi recipe look!
 Then;

 STEP 14: Using a pastry brush, brush the Kilishi spicy sauce onto the meat.
 Then;